 10 C's of Effective Crisis Communications

-*Special thanks to Dr. Richard Rush, Assistant Professor, Howard College of Arts and Sciences, Samford University, for his research and thoughts.
+*Special thanks to Dr. Richard Rush, Director of Communications, City of Tuscaloosa, for his research and thoughts.

 Some of the most significant technological advancements of the last 20 years have been in personal communications, yet our ability to effectively communicate has not been enhanced nor has it improved.